Moody's announces completion of a periodic review for a group of Manufacturing issuers

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.

-Business Profile: The business profile of a semiconductor company is considered because it greatly influences its ability to generate sustainable earnings and operating cash flows.
-Key aspects of a semiconductor company's business profile include its revenue stability and its visibility, or insight into demand; the diversity or concentration of its end markets, customers, and products; its market position; and barriers to entry into a market or a business segment.
+Business Profile: The business profile of a company is considered because it greatly influences its ability to generate sustainable earnings and operating cash flows.
+The business and consumer service industry comprises a vast array of business models encompassing a multitude of identifiable customer bases worldwide.
+We consider the underlying demand characteristics of a company's service offerings and their relative breadth, strength, and endurance of demand.
+Companies that have established a long history of strong demand for a diverse range of service offerings that are critical to customer needs generally entail lower risk compared to those that offer a single line of service which have less importance for customer needs or have a limited history of success.

-Profitability: Profits are considered because they are needed to generate sustainable cash flow and maintain a competitive position, which includes making sufficient investment in research and development and in capital expenditures to maintain market position through ongoing technological shifts.
-A semiconductor company's level of profitability, and the sustainability of those profits, may also provide important indications about the value of its products.
-Indicators of profitability include EBITDA Margin and (EBITDA minus Capex) / Revenue.
+Profitability: Profits matter because they are necessary to maintain a business's competitive position, including sufficient reinvestment in marketing, research, facilities, and human capital.
+Sustained high profitability is generally a strong indicator of substantial competitive advantages, particularly if combined with evidence of a stable or rising market share.
+EBITA Margin is an indicator of profitability.

-Leverage and Coverage: Leverage and cash flow coverage measures provide important indications of financial flexibility and long-term viability, including a semiconductor company's ability to adapt to changes in the economic and business environment.
-Key metrics for leverage and coverage are Debt/ EBITDA, Free Cash Flow/ Debt and EBIT/ Interest Expense.
+Leverage and Coverage: Leverage and coverage measures are indicators of a company's financial flexibility and long-term viability, including its ability to adapt to changes in the economic and business environment within the segments in which it operates.
+Indicators of leverage and coverage include ratios such as: Debt / EBITDA, EBITA / Interest Expense, and Retained Cash Flow/ Net Debt.

-Financial Policy: Financial policy encompasses management and board tolerance for financial risk and commitment to a strong credit profile.
-It is an important rating determinant, because it directly affects debt levels, credit quality, the future direction for the company and the risk of adverse changes in financing and capital structure.
+Financial Policy: Management and board tolerance for financial risk is a consideration because it directly affects debt levels, credit quality, and the risk of adverse changes in financing and capital structure.
+Our assessment of financial policies includes the perceived tolerance of a company's governing board and management for financial risk and the future direction for the company's capital structure.
+Considerations include a company's public commitments in this area, its track record for adhering to commitments, and our views on the ability for the company to achieve its targets.
 Financial risk tolerance serves as a guidepost to investment and capital allocation.
-Liquidity management is an important aspect of overall risk management and can provide insight into risk tolerance.

 This announcement applies only to Rated Entities with EU rated, UK rated, EU endorsed and UK endorsed ratings.
 Rated Entities, with Non EU rated, non UK rated, non EU endorsed and non UK endorsed ratings may be referenced herein to the extent necessary, if they are part of the same analytical unit.